djdunc/djdunc.github.io/_posts/wp/2010-09-10-smartsantander.md

 permalink: /2010/09/10/smartsantander/
 tags:
     - IoT
-    - 'research and funding'
     - 'ubiquitous computing'
-tags:
-    - 'internet of things'
-    - SENSEI
-    - Spain

 ---

 Today i was at the kick off meeting for an interesting EU funded project called [SmartSantander](http://www.smartsantander.eu/).
 It builds on the work of a couple of previous European projects in the “future internet” domain including [Sensei](http://blogs.driversofchange.com/emtech/2009/10/sensei-breathes.html) which completes at the end of this year.
 The project overview is: